iPower/KasperskyHook/README.md

 * Check if there are any other hypervisors conflicting with klhk (such as other AVs)
 * Delete all KasperskyHook-related services, cleanup registry information and reboot

-If it still doesn't work, considering using a newer version of klhk.sys.
+If it still doesn't work, consider using a newer version of klhk.sys.
 More information: https://github.com/iPower/KasperskyHook/issues/4

 **MAKE SURE TO ENABLE TEST MODE TO TEST THIS PROJECT.
 IF YOU WISH TO USE IT OUTSIDE TEST MODE, USE YOUR CUSTOM DRIVER LOADER OR SIGN THE DRIVER.**